 DVC-NARGS at the Philadelphia Flower Show

-Every year, DVC-NARGS assembles a display at the Philadelphia Flower Show.
-The displays are designed, assembled, and staffed by chapter members.
-As an example, we will describe our exhibit from 2014.
+Because of COVID-19 disruptions, our group will not mount an exhibit in the Flower Show in 2021.
+However, most years, DVC-NARGS assembles an exhibit.
+The exhibits are designed, assembled, and staffed by chapter members.
+As an example, we describe our exhibit from 2014.

 A Gardener's Palette: Rock Garden Plants from Around the Globe

 Our 2014 exhibit was in the form of an artist's palette.
 The paint spots were represented by hypertufa troughs on pedestals.
 Each trough featured small but prized plants from a single continent.
 These plants thrive in the good drainage and protective environment that troughs offer.
 An additional trough featured saxifrages, beautiful but challenging plants that need special care and superb drainage.
 As in many rock gardens, the troughs were integrated into the landscape with gravel gardens.